bsc-iitm/python-textbook/docs/chapter-4/lesson-4.2.md

 ### Keyword arguments

 Keyword arguments introduce more flexibility while passing arguments.
-Let us take up the same problem that we saw in the previous section and just modify the function calls:
+Let's take the same example from the previous section and tweak the function call a bit:

 ```python linenums="1"
 # The following is just a function call.